 Step 10: If you do buy stuff, get it used (or cheap!).

-For the things that you legitimately do need to buy, are you sourcing them as cheaply as possible?
-The used market–Craigslist, garage sales, thrift stores, and of course the Holy Grail of hand-me-downs (cue the heavenly chorus)–are your best bets.
+For things you legitimately need to buy, are you sourcing them as cheaply as possible?
+The used market–Craigslist, garage sales, thrift stores, and of course the Holy Grail hand-me-downs–are your best bets.
 Also, join your local Buy Nothing Group–or, if your town doesn’t have one yet–start it!
 What I like most about shopping used is that I’m usually able to find higher quality, more durable items on the used market than I would if I bought cheap, low-quality new stuff.
 Plus, it’s more environmentally-friendly!
 Wins all around.

 Need some motivation to start shopping used?
 May I recommend the following:

 - How to Thrift Like a Rockstar: Plan Ahead, Buy Ahead and Focus on Depreciation

 - How To Find Anything and Everything Used: A Compendium Of Frugal Treasure Hunting (the ultimate guide)